axelerant/testimonials-widget/readme.txt

 * Alternating `.even` and `.odd` CSS classes for styling testimonial list entries
 * Built-in update notification
 * Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second
+* Deactivates self if no active or incorrect version of Testimonials Widget plugin
 * Default post author, category, and status options for user testimonial submissions
 * Deletes old and related testimonial cache entries automatically
 * Disable caching for widget, shortcode or theme functions